Hoyasumii/avengers-endgame/README.md

 [Scott is now seen running across the memorial, then to his hometown, only to ring a doorbell at his house, bang on the door, and try opening the door, but is found locked.
 Then, he sees a feminine figure appear out of a hallway inside.
 The figure gets closer, revealing a woman in a purple sweater, with her hand pushing towards the glass door's window, and her face filled with amazement, as she unlocked the door.
 It was Lang's daughter, Cassie, now a grown-up teen since the last five years.]

-[Cassie, who hasn't seen hi
+[Cassie, who hasn't seen him